dflock/duncanlock.net/content/posts/tech/useful-thunar-custom-actions.rst

     Now, when I right click on a text file, I have extra options in my menu.

-I've included my custom actions below - and you can find `more around the web <https://www.google.ca/search?q=thunar+custom+actions>`_.
+I've included my custom actions `below <#my-thunar-custom-actions>`_ - and you can find `more around the web <https://www.google.com/search?q=thunar+custom+actions>`_.
 I've only included ones here that aren't commonly listed elsewhere.

+But first, a word about working directories and variables.

 Working Directory
 -------------------